 BUSINESS RESPONSIBILITY REPORT

-In terms of Regulation 34(2)(f) of the Listing Regulations a Business ResponsibilityReport forms part of this Annual Report.
+In terms of Regulation 34(2)(f) of the Listing Regulations a Business ResponsibilityReport forms part of the Annual Report.

 CONTRACT AND ARRANGEMENT WITH RELATED PARTIES

-The policy on Related Party Transactions as approved by the Audit Committee and theBoard is accessible on your Company's website viz. www.ultratechcement.com.
+The policy on Related Party Transactions as approved by the Audit Committee and theBoard is available on your Company's website viz. www.ultratechcement.com.

-The details of contracts and arrangement with related parties of your Company for thefinancial year ended 31st March 2017 are given in Note 38 to the financialstatements of your Company.
+The details of contracts and arrangement with related parties of your Company for thefinancial year ended 31st March 2018 is given in Note 38 to the standalonefinancial statements of your Company.

-Your Company's exposure to interest rates foreign exchange rates and commodity pricesis subject to market dynamics.
-The Company's policies to counter such risksare reviewed periodically and aligned with the financial market practices and regulations.
+The risk of exposure to interest rates foreign exchange rates and commodity pricefluctuations.
+Your Company has elaborate financial risk management policies which arefollowed for every transaction undertaken.
+Your Company's policies to counter such risksare reviewed periodically and aligned with the financial market practices and regulations.

 INTERNAL CONTROL SYSTEM AND THEIR ADEQUACY